 Requirements Notes Responsibility 1) Formulation and achieving agreement on implementation and funding policy.
 Policy responsibility for the sourcing of funding is essential.
-DC 2) Establishment / designation of project implementation agency i.e. Water Service Provider (WSP) Establish JVs which is the key institution in the proposed structure.
-Once established these entities can take on the role of Services Provider in the FS Areas and also the role of implementing agent for the FS projects.
-MW and EDC.
+DC 2) Establishment / designation of project implementation agency i.e. water service provider (WSP) Establish JVs which is the key institution in the proposed structure.
+Once established these entities can take on the role of services Provider in the FS Areas and also the role of implementing agent for the FS projects.
+MW and RDC.
 3) Preparation of basic work plan.
 JV 4) Develop project initiation / promotion schedule and financial plan / budget.
 JV 5) Recruitment of local consultants or private company to assist implementing agent with execution of work.
 It is anticipated that due to lack of capacity identified amongst the key role players that outside assistance will be sought.
 Implement.
 Agent: DWAF 6) Preparation of Short, Medium and Long Term Action Plans by local consultants.
 DWAF or delegated party 7) Conduct basic socio-economic survey and institutional environment assessment.
 This is the first step in the process of project implementation.
 DWAF or delegated party 8) Establish / identify Local Water Committee / LPSC in each community providing for project promotion strategies and community awareness building.
+Given that the proposed solution requires a level of institutional capacity to be developed at community level, it is essential that a programme is put in place in the stage 1 to achieve this.
+Such a programme will need to draw heavily on the experiences of the pilot projects.
 DWAF or delegated party

-(2) Step 2 : Initiation of Construction of Water Supply Infrastructure
+(2) Step 2: Initiation of Construction of Water Supply Infrastructure